Research

 We are always happy to hear from highly qualified and motivated individuals who are interested in potentially joining the lab.
 Contact information is below.

-• Exploring neural circuits and behavior with innovative instrumentation
+• Exploring computation, neural circuits, and optics with innovative instrumentation